reiddraper/riak-ec2-cluster-launcher/README.md

+__NOTE: this uses a woefully out of date Riak installation, and is just sticking around on github for posterirty at the moment__

+___

 # Riak EC2 Cluster Launcher

 ## Dependencies
 `launch.py` is a simple Python script to launch an `N`-node Riak cluster.
 The requirements can be installed